|Home | Contact | Links|

 Lieuwe Hornstra; source: Sirkwy.frl .

-– Hornstra, Lieuwe (1908-1990), studied in Leyde (Leiden), poet, medical doctor, psychoanalyst, Frisian culturalist, referred in the 1970’s to the g.i.c., but was not a participant; son of Johannes Hornstra en Haasje Maria van den Berg; also see: d.b.n.l.
+– Hornstra, Lieuwe (1908-1990, in 1973 he changed his first name from Leo to Lieuwe), studied in Leyde (Leiden), poet, medical doctor, psychoanalyst, Frisian culturalist, referred in the 1970’s to the g.i.c., but had not been a participant, he might however have been close to the Linksche Arbeiders-Oppositie (l.a.o.); son of Johannes Hornstra en Haasje Maria van den Berg; also see: d.b.n.l. .

 – Pannekoek, Anton (1873-1960), contributed with texts, certainly was a “mentor” to, but not a participant of the g.i.c., see: An inventory of the writings of Antonie Pannekoek (1873-1960), Notes and letters by Antonie Pannekoek and Anton Pannekoek Newspaper-clippings/Krantenknipsels.

-– Wiemer, Coenraad Wilhelmus (Coen, 1891-1967); Rotterdam; worker; member of “Spartacus”; in 1964 founding participant to Daad en Gedachte (31); he is not mentioned as former g.i.c. participant and the g.i.c. did not have a section in Rotterdam; married 1915 Maartje Hartman (±1890-), divorce 1938, son of Wilhelmus Wiemer, furniture maker (meubelmaker), and Maria Petronella Geertruida Holleman; they had a daughter Maria Petronella Geertruida Wiemer (±1916-).
+– Wiemer, Coenraad Wilhelmus (Coen, 1891-1967); Rotterdam; worker; member of “Spartacus”; in 1964 founding participant to Daad en Gedachte (32); he is not mentioned as former g.i.c. participant and the g.i.c. did not have a section in Rotterdam; son of Wilhelmus Wiemer, furniture maker (meubelmaker), and Maria Petronella Geertruida Holleman; marries 1915 Maartje Hartman (±1890-), divorce 1938; they had a daughter Maria Petronella Geertruida Wiemer (±1916-).

 The g.i.c. had some influence in Belgium; there were small groups in Antwerps, Brussels, Gendt, Mechlin, Seraing-Ougrée and Verviers, of which very little is known; in Dutch they published “Bulletyn/Bulletijn”.